ukaea/fair-mast/README.md

 The data path will be will be along the lines of `~/fair-mast/data/metadata/mini`.

-This will run some unit tests for the REST and GraphQL APIs against the data in the database.
+This will run some unit tests for the REST and GraphQL APIs against a testing database, created from the data in `--data-path`.

 ### Uploading Data to the Minio Storage